ropensci-review-tools/ropensci-review-tools/docs/pkgcheck/functions/pkgcheck_bg.md

  or whether it has finished.
 Once it has finished, the results can be obtained by calling $get_result() , or the main [pkgcheck](#pkgcheck) function can be called to quickly retrieve the main results from local cache.

+ This function does not accept the `extra_env` parameter of the main [pkgcheck](#pkgcheck) function, and can not be used to run extra, locally-defined checks.